leipero/QEMU-VM/README.md

 ## Known problems
 - Users must extract, edit (in case of nvidia) VBIOS manually.
 - Script relies on logged user and sudo command.
-- Wayland session will not return display after passthrough VM is down.
+- Wayland session will not return display after passthrough VM is shut down.

 ## TODO
 - Fix wayland display issue at VM shutdown.